 Even the best-designed websites can hide usability issues that frustrate users.
 Regular testing helps you find and fix these problems before they impact performance.

 Ask real users to complete common tasks on your site, such as finding a product or filling in a form.
 Watch where they struggle and note their feedback.
+Heatmaps can also be useful to show where visitors click, scroll and spend time on your pages.
+This helps you understand what catches their attention and what gets overlooked.

 Direct feedback from your audience can reveal usability problems you might not spot yourself.